benhoyt/merovius.github.io/jekyll/_posts/2019-06-12-birdseye-go.markdown

   schedule and thus often lags a bit behind the "latest" version of the Go spec.
 * [llgo](https://llvm.org/svn/llvm-project/llgo/trunk/README.TXT), a frontend
   for LLVM.
-I don't know much about it apart from that, obviously.
+I don't know much else about it.
 * [gopherjs](https://github.com/gopherjs/gopherjs), compiling Go code into
-  javascript and using a javascript-VM plus some custom code as a runtime.
+  javascript and using a javascript VM plus some custom code as a runtime.
   Long-term, it'll probably be made obsolete by `gc` gaining native support for WebAssembly.
 * [tinygo](https://tinygo.org/), an incomplete implementation targeting small